Thank you. Your choice has been saved. You can change your preferences at any time.

 By far the easiest way of ordering your repeat medication is via the Patient Online system.
 You will be able to order your repeat medication 24 hours a day via the website or an app on your phone/tablet.

-You will need to have registered an account before you can use this service.
-For more information, please see the Patient Services section.
+You will need to have an account before you can use this service.
+This can be done firstly via the Patient Access website and then by contacting reception on 01803 832212 to complete your registration.

 You are of course able to drop your repeat re-order form into us here at the surgery.
 There is a box placed in the main entrance.
 Please tick the items you require on your re-order form and drop it into the box.
 A new re-order form will be attached to your new prescription.